mp3three/steggy/apps/home-cli/README.md

 ## Description

 The Home CLI is a tool for issuing commands to the Controller using the rest api.
 It is installed indpendently from the controller, using npm.
-This app doesn't run any background logic, a
+This app doesn't run any background logic, and is intended to leave running in the background as a quick-access tool.

 ## Install